SZA, Swift and Bridgers top the Grammy list. AP writers predict who will win on music's big night

 LANDRUM: Last year, jazz artist Samara Joy unexpectedly reigned supreme in a wide-open category.
 But this year, there’s one runaway winner: Victoria Monét.

 Yes, it’s a loaded category with standouts Jelly Roll, Ice Spice, Coco Jones, and The War and Treaty.
-But despite these worthy candidates, there’s one thing that separates Monét from the pack: Unlike other nominees, the “On My Mama” singer is nominated in all three main categories (album, record and song of the year).
-I think that holds major weight in her favor.
+With Monét being the second-most nominated artist, I think that holds major weight in her favor in this category.
 It’s her time here.

 SHERMAN: Can I leave this one with, “Ditto”?

-Note: This story has been updated to show that Victoria Monét’s nominations did not include album of the year and song of the year.